Studious-Games/SingletonSystem/README.md

 ###### **Add Package from Disk**

-There are two ways to do this, one would be to unzip the download to an area on your harddrive, and another would be to unzip the download into the actual project in the packages folder.
+There are two ways to do this, one would be to unzip the download to an area on your hard drive, and another would be to unzip the download into the actual project in the packages folder.

-Both are workable solutions, however we would suggest if you would like to use this for multiple projects, that you install somewhere on your harddrive that you will remember.
+Both are workable solutions, however we would suggest if you would like to use this for multiple projects, that you install somewhere on your hard drive that you will remember.
 And then use the Package Manager to add the package from Disk.

 Installing or unzipping into the projects package folder, will work out of the box when you open the project up.

 ## Usage

-Getting up and running is extremley easy with Studious Singleton System, in the first example we are going to create a Singleton that is persistent when the game first runs.
+Getting up and running is extremely easy with Studious Singleton System, in the first example we are going to create a Singleton that is persistent when the game first runs.

 To do this we create a normal class, and add a standard Instance variable as shown.